 Enriching the Decision-making Process

 According to Donchak, managing people at work has traditionally been a subjective process.
-"A lot of times, decisions that affect hiring, retention, attrition are made with a gut feeling.
+"A lot of times, decisions that affect hiring, employee retention, and attrition are made with a gut feeling.
 Those gut instincts aren't something to be discarded, but people analytics is able to provide an additional, objective way of looking at the whole process," she explained.

 For example: a hiring manager may instinctively feel that an applicant would be a good cultural fit.
 People analytics and its research-based approach can provide that manager with additional information to help guide hiring decisions toward the most effective outcome.